Mastercool2089/stage-00-assignment-/README.md

 A frontend development is responsible for enhancing and designing a world-class web application and healthcare portal for storing data as well as booking appointments.

 During the year 2020, the World Health Organization recommends the use of patient-reported experience measures and patient-reported outcome measures to ensure care processes.
 New technologies such as mobile applications was used to monitor patients adverse effects and doubts during treatment.
-WHO objectives was to present a qualitative case study documenting the process of identifying the information needs to breast cancer patients and healthcare professionals during the treatment process.
+WHO objectives was to present a qualitative case study documenting the process of identifying the information needs to breast cancer patients and healthcare professionals during the treatment process.(J Med Internet Res.
+2023; 25: e45968.

+Published online 2023 Nov 27.)

 Frontend development requires the use of various technologies to create responsive, interactive, and engaging web pages, including: